Avaiga/taipy/gui/doc/tree.md

 among all the items) and the second element is the string that turns out to be displayed.

-### Display a list of objects with buil-in adapter
+### Display a list of objects with built-in adapter

 Objects with attributes _id_, _label_ and _children_ (as a list) can de dealt directly by the built-in _lov_ adapter.